sdhani/simulation-cpu-scheduling/README.md

 How much RAM memory is there on the simulated computer?
 (Up to 4 billions).
 How many hard disks does the simulated computer have?

 # After this, the simulation begins.
-The program is constantly listening for user inputs.
-Possible inputs are:
+# The program is constantly listening for user inputs.
+# Possible inputs are listed under Acceptable Commands
  ```

 ### Acceptable Commands